Chromium Project uses Timer Resolution to debug battery life issue

 Based on the information at https://code.google.com/p/chromium/issues/detail?id=46531 it looks as if Timer Resolution has been used to identify and verify an issue with Chromium.

 Chromium is the open-source project behind Google Chrome.
 I use Chrome every day on my work laptop and also no my netbook.
-I had no idea that Timer Resolution had . . . → Read More: Chromium Project uses Timer Resolution to debug battery life issue
+I had no idea that Timer Resolution had helped to create such a great browser!

 Twitter, the Internet, and the Victorian Bush Fires